developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 _Rendering the Analytics section of the schema in Zebra McTool sample app.
 Click to enlarge_.
 <br>

-> The OemConfig app and schema are pre-installed in all Zebra devices running Android 7.0 Nougat and in all but the earliest releases of those running Android 8.0 Oreo.
+> The Zebra OemConfig app and schema come preinstalled in Zebra devices.

 -----